RWE Lochelbank Wind Farm Community Benefit Fund

 Who can apply?

 Groups and organisations working to benefit people in any of the communities can apply.
-You don’t need to be registered charity to apply, but your group/organisation must meet our standard eligibility criteria.
+You don’t need to be a registered charity to apply, but your group/organisation must meet our standard eligibility criteria.

 Applications from groups/organisations located out with the fund area will be considered on a case-by-case basis and must demonstrate a clear benefit for residents within the fund area.